We purchased a set of Rollerblade office caster wheels.

 The fraud about weight distribution.

 You will see a lot of these ads saying that these office casters can hold up to 500-600lbs before breaking.
 Well, most of everyone at S-Config.com is around 1/3rd that weight and we’re here to report that calculation must be based only on the Rollerblade wheel or perhaps if said person was sitting perfectly still not rolling around at all.
 These are the products we despise.
-A product which you cannot service or get parts for.
+A product that you cannot service or get parts for.
 Ultimately forcing the end-user to buy even more. until the customer has bought mountains of garbage which cannot be fixed with conventional tools.
 Essentially, China boasted their numbers similar to how they boasted their DDR Hard-pads.

 This wouldn’t be a respectable blog site if we didn’t offer any solutions for the hellish landscape of this product.
 Since we purchased these from an eBay vendor we will be getting a refund back on these.
 Thankfully it was all under 30 days so no drama from the vendor.
 Will we go back to the shit plastic office casters?
 Probably not!
 And here is why.

-From the engineering standpoint it all makes sense.
+From an engineering standpoint, it all makes sense.

 Like the last set we got, it came with a box.
 But also a postcard that each header reads as follows: